mm53bar/minnie-omniauth/README.md

 Lastly, make sure you've set up your provider's callback in config/routes.rb:

      match '/auth/:provider/callback', to: 'sessions#create'

-Replace :provider with the name of the OmniAuth strategy you're using.

 You're all done!
 Now try to sign in to your app at [/signin](http://localhost:3000/signin).